chiaratardioli/aws-restart-journey/Labs/Networking Services/Lab02-Troubleshooting_VPC.md

 # or if there are more than one route tables
 aws ec2 describe-route-tables  --route-table-ids '<VPC1PubRouteTableId>' --filter "Name=association.subnet-id,Values='<VPC1PubSubnetID>'"

+# Create new route for the rout table with destination the internet
+aws ec2 create-route --route-table-id '<VPC1PubRouteTableId>' --gateway-id  '<VPC1GatewayId>' --destination-cidr-block '0.0.0.0/0'

+# Display details about the command
+aws ec2 create-route help

+# Get the gateway-id
+aws ec2 describe-internet-gateways
 ```

 ## Additional resources